MfgOpen/industrial-learning-pathways/README.md

 ### Community Participation Guidelines

-The SME Virtual Network is committed to providing a friendly, safe and welcoming environment for all.
-Please take a moment to read our
+ManufacturingOpen is committed to providing a friendly, safe and welcoming environment for all.
+Please take a moment to review the <a href="https://github.com/Alliedstrand/os-community-guidelines">Community Participation Guidelines</a> we have adopted.
-<a href="https://github.com/smevirtual/community-guidelines/blob/master/README.md">Community Participation Guidelines</a>.

 ### Licenses

 The contents of this repository are licensed under [The MIT License](https://choosealicense.com/licenses/mit/).

 The icon images used are licensed under the [Icons8 License](https://icons8.com/license).
 As a requirement of that license, we must link to the [Icons8 Homepage](https://icons8.com/), which is fine given the absolutely fantastic set of icons that they offer the community for free.

 For resources that are linked to, please review the corresponding of that resource.